-- ➤ The failure to disburse the funds timely will result in additional cost to the retirement system; - ➤ The failure to disburse the funds timely will result in the failure to meet the terms or requirements of an agreement previously approved by the Board; - ➤ The failure to disburse the funds timely will cause undo harm to a member of the retirement system; - ➤ The payment of the bi-weekly employee payroll.
+- The failure to disburse the funds timely will result in additional cost to the retirement system; - The failure to disburse the funds timely will result in the failure to meet the terms or requirements of an agreement previously approved by the Board; - The failure to disburse the funds timely will cause undo harm to a member of the retirement system; - > The payment of the bi-weekly employee payroll.

-Upon a determination by the Executive Director that a disbursement of funds must be made prior to a vote of the Board, and prior to any such disbursement, the voucher shall be submitted to the Board Chair for signature.
-Only after the voucher is signed by the Board Chair may the funds then be expended.
+Upon a determination by the Executive Director that a disbursement of funds must be made prior to a vote of the Board, and prior to any such disbursement, the Executive Director shall notify the Board Chair in writing of the planned disbursement.
+Only after receipt of written approval by the Board Chair may the funds then be expended.

-In any instance in which funds are disbursed prior to a vote of the Board, said expenditure shall appear on a warrant separate from all other warrants and shall be submitted to the Board for approval no later than the next regular meeting.
+In any instance in which funds are disbursed prior to a vote of the Board, said expenditure shall on a warrant and shall be submitted to the Board for approval no later than the next regular meeting.

 Vouchers appearing on a warrant to be approved by the Board shall be made available for inspection by members prior to, during and after a meeting, and at any other such time as such inspection may be requested by a member.
-All original vouchers and warrants shall be kept in the custody of the Director of Administration and Finance.
+All original vouchers and warrants shall be kept in the custody of the Director of Finance.

-Upon payment of any invoice, the original invoice shall be stamped "PAID" by the Director of Administration and Finance.
+Upon payment of any invoice, the original invoice shall be stamped "PAID" by the Director of Finance.

 All checks issued by the retirement system shall be signed by the Executive Director.
-The Executive Director's signature on checks may be in electronic format, provided that the electronic signature shall only be accessible by the Director of Administration and Finance.
+The Executive Director's signature on checks may be in electronic format, provided that the electronic signature shall only be accessible by the Director Finance.

 All checks of \$10,000 or more shall require the signature of a member of the Board.
 The Board shall designate two members who shall be authorized signatories for checks of \$10,000 or more.
-The Board shall vote annually, on or before July 1st of each year, to continue or change the two members designated as the signatories for checks in excess of \$10,000.